NgomezKS/Cpp-Multilevel-Pointers-from-Cheat-Engine/README.md

 // Example
 float a = flaps.getFloat();
 ```
-In order to write the value in memory, one of these three functions must be called
+In order to write the value in memory, one of these three functions must be called.
+You can use them in a loop.
 ```
 void   writeFloat(float value);
 void   writeDouble(double value);